 - The Avengers

-One thing is for sure, this movie ride will always hold a place very close to my heart and remains one of the best attractions Disney has ever created, even if the Alien scene scared me so much I closed my eyes for years afterwards through that section.
+One thing is for sure, this movie ride will always hold a place very close to my heart and remains one of the best attractions Disney has ever created, even if the Alien scene scared me so much that I closed my eyes for years afterward through that section.

 Do you miss The Great Movie Ride?
 Please share some of your favorite memories of the attraction with us in the comments below!